MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-areas-iterations.md

 ## Naming restrictions

-The **Area Path** and **Iteration Path** fields, [data type=TreePath](../../boards/work-items/work-item-fields.md), consist of multiple node items separated by the backslash (&#92;) character.
+The **Area Path** and **iteration path** fields, [data type=TreePath](../../boards/work-items/work-item-fields.md), consist of multiple node items separated by the backslash (&#92;) character.
 Minimize the names of nodes and make sure you conform to the following restrictions when you're adding child nodes.

 > [!div class="mx-tdCol2BreakAll"]
 > | Restriction type                 | Restriction       |